 Topics: choices and consequences of impaired driving, alternatives to get home safely

 Markita's 22 year-old daughter, Kassandra, was coming home from coaching a softball game in Surrey when she was t-boned by an impaired driver and killed in 2011.
-The impaired driver had been celebrating hockey playoffs and ended up spending two years in jail.
+The impaired driver had been celebrating hockey playoffs and ended up spending 16 months in jail.

 She shares her experience with students to show what a family and community goes through when a loved one is killed by an impaired driver.
 These tragedies could be avoided if the driver had made a different choice.